censoredplanet/censoredplanet/docs/hyperquackv2.rst

 Trial Outputs
 *************

-Trial outputs are produced when the system attempts to measure whether or not a vantage point observes the blocking of a given keyword by sending one or more probes to a vantage point.
+Trial outputs are produced when HyperquackV2 attempts to measure whether or not a vantage point observes the blocking of a given keyword by sending one or more probes to a vantage point.